-West Cork Through Time is available in any good Cork book shop and on Amazon.
-It is published by Amberley Publishing, UK. http://www.amazon.com/West-Cork-Through-Kieran-McCarthy/dp/144562074X
+Buy the book here: West Cork Through Time is available in any good Cork book shop and from West Cork Through Time – Amberley Publishing (amberley-books.com)

-Journeys of Faith, Our Lady of Lourdes Church, Ballinlough, Celebrating 75 Years (2013).
+Journeys of Faith, Our Lady of Lourdes Church, Ballinlough, Celebrating 75 Years (2013, Ballinlough Parish):

 This book marks the 75th anniversary of the dedication of the building.
 The book aims to recover and provide a cross section of voices and personal memories of the most remembered aspects of Ballinlough parish over the past decades.
 The church represents one of the multiple threads of community life of the area.
 At its dedication ceremony on Sunday 11 September 1938, the orator of the sermon, Fr Kieran OFM Cap, spoke at length about the building belonging to the people and the people belonging to the church.